Yesterday an article published in the Straits Times is very relevant to the safety issues highlighted in the picture above. Quoted partly here:

 Could the driver involved have missed seeing Madam Zhang and, in that split second, a life was lost?
 We don’t know yet what happened, so it’s best not to speculate about how it happened or who was responsible.

-I am no road safety expert and I don’t normally do traffic accidents in this space, but there are two issues that have wider implications beyond that tragedy.
+I am no road safety expert like the truck accident lawyers and I don’t normally do traffic accidents in this space, but there are two issues that have wider implications beyond that tragedy.

-The first has to do with the depth of investigation and level of professionalism undertaken whenever a fatal or serious accident occurs.
+According to experienced lawyers like expert Christian lawyers from LaCourse Law, the first has to do with the depth of investigation and level of professionalism undertaken whenever a fatal or serious accident occurs.
+If you are involved in any accident, contact expert auto accidents lawyers who will help you out.

 It is pertinent to ask how thorough the investigations after the two previous fatalities were and if any recommendations were made to improve safety at this junction.
 And what did SBS do to alert its drivers about the possible blind spots there?